DENTOALVEOLAR SURGERY OR WISDOM TOOTH REMOVAL

 - Many members of most civilized races exhibit a disproportion between jaws size and tooth size in that they possess jaws which are too small to accommodate their teeth.

-- The third molar is the last tooth to erupt and so it may readily become either impacted or displaced if it is insufficient for it within a dental arch.
+- The Wisdom tooth or third molar is the last tooth to erupt and so it may readily become either impacted or displaced if it is insufficient for it within a dental arch.

-- Thus the removal of the third molar is one of the most frequently performed oral surgical procedures.
+- Thus the removal of the wisdom tooth or third molar is one of the most frequently performed oral surgical procedures with pain and painless.

 - Recurrent pericoronitis (infection of the gum over the tooth).